 The Engineering Tolerance, a percentage value, defines the percentage tolerance around the Dispatch Quantity at Nominal System Frequency within which a Generator Unit is deemed to be complying with its Dispatch Instruction.
-Worldwide, there is a range of percentage values used, from 1% upwards, with the majority in the region of 1% to 2%3.
+Worldwide, there is a range of percentage values used, from 1% upwards.

 As for the MW Tolerance, these values are dependent on a number of factors pertinent to each particular power system and market structure.
 A value of 1% has been used since the beginning of the SEM and, similarly to the MW Tolerance, this value was also implemented in the electricity market in Ireland prior to the SEM.
+This value will also be 1% for I-SEM go-live.